The iOS 13.4 update has the potential to help, or hurt, your iPhone X’s performance.

-Apple’s released a new version of iOS 13 and iOS 13.3.1 brings enhancements, security patches, and bug fixes to the former flagship.
+Apple’s released a new version of iOS 13 and iOS 13.4 brings new features, enhancements, security patches, and bug fixes to the former flagship.

-That said, there are some reasons you might want to hang around on iOS 13.3, or whatever your phone is currently running, for a little while longer.
+That said, there are some reasons you might want to hang around on iOS 13.3.1, or whatever your phone is currently running, for the time being.

-We expect Apple to release a new version of iOS 13 in the weeks ahead and some of you might want to hold out for the company’s next batch of bug fixes.
+Apple will release a new version of iOS 13 in the coming weeks and some of you might want to hold out for the company’s next batch of bug fixes.

 If you’re running an older version of iOS, your download and change log will even bigger.
 That’s because the features and fixes from the updates you skipped are baked into the firmware.